 4. Dean.
 The Dean of Carle Illinois College of Medicine at Urbana-Champaign or his/her designee.
 The Dean has responsibility for Carle Illinois programs and related policies and procedures.
 The Dean is the final arbiter of disputes under this policy.
 In the event a grievance is filed against the Dean, these responsibilities shall be referred to the Office of the Provost for handling and any appeals will be to the Chancellor or his/her designee.

 5. Grievant.
 The student in the College of Medicine who has filed a grievance pursuant to this policy.

 6. Intake Officer (IO).
 A person who has been identified by the Dean to handle a particular dispute; usually an assistant or associate dean in the College of Medicine.
 The Intake Officer will, as appropriate, facilitate informal discussions and/or mediation of disputes, receive information and facilitate discussions and/or mediation after a grievance has been filed at the administrative action stage, prepare a written report of the efforts to resolve the matter and provide this and other relevant background information as needed to the Review Officer, if different from the Intake Officer.

 7. Parties.
 Refers to the Grievant and all Subjects named in a grievance collectively.

 8. Review Officer (RD).
-A person who the Dean may identify to oversee the formal review process usually an assistant or associate dean in the Carle Illinois; may be the same person as the Intake Officer.
+A person who the Dean may identify to oversee the formal review process is usually an assistant or associate dean in Carle Illinois; may be the same person as the Intake Officer.
 The Review Officer is responsible for providing administrative support for the Review Panel, maintaining documentation, and keeping the Parties informed as to the status of a grievance.